pritchardlabatpsu/goloco/README.md

 ├── .env                   # environmental variable required to run app in container
 ```

+This repository is also publically available through Zenodo ([https://doi.org/10.5281/zenodo.14249073](https://doi.org/10.5281/zenodo.14249073)).
+This DOI does not contain the inference dataset as it is linked to the tagged releases from this Github Repo.
+See data section below for Zenodo library with dataset.

 ## Data:
 Some data files are already included in the data folder of this repository.
 The application mainly uses [DepMap19Q4](https://depmap.org/portal/download/all/?releasename=DepMap+Public+19Q4) release files; our models were validated on this release [[1]](#1).
 Cell lines, CERES gene-effect scores, and definitions for essential, nonessential, and conditional genes are all consitent with DepMap19q4 [[2]](#2).